AtikulRahi/GEE-Bd_boundary/README.md

-It represents the boundary of Bangladesh
+We filtered out Bangladesh from FAO/GAUL/2015/level1.
+And then we add red color to identify the border of Bangladesh.

 [Babgladesh SS](https://github.com/AtikulRahi/GEE-Bd_boundary/blob/main/Bd.png)